 Each topologically distinct physical network in a diagram requires exactly one Solver Configuration block.

-Similarly, if your model contains pneumatic elements, default gas properties for a pneumatic network are for dry air and ambient conditions of 101325 Pa and 20 degrees Celsius.
-If you attach a Gas Properties block to a pneumatic circuit, you can change gas properties and ambient conditions for all the blocks connected to the circuit.
-However, more than one Gas Properties block in a pneumatic circuit generates an error.
+Similarly, if your model contains gas elements, default gas properties are for dry air.
+If you attach a Gas Properties (G) block to a topologically distinct circuit, you can change gas properties for all the blocks connected to the circuit.
+However, more than one Gas Properties (G) block in a circuit generates an error.

 After validating the model, the Simscape solver constructs the physical network based on the following principles: